zcattacz/alasql_wiki/how-to-release.md

     run "Make sure all node modules are up to dated" "npm run uptodate"

-#### # Run gulp, change a line in any js file in src and wait until uglyfy is done - close it.
-###### To do: automate npm run compile script - or/and make better gulp file
-    todo "Run gulp, change a line in any js file in src and wait until uglyfy is done - close it"

 #### # Verify that `npm test` does not give any errors
-    echo "For the checklist to continue npm test must be OK" && hitkey npm test || exit 1
+    echo "For the checklist to continue build+test must be OK" && hitkey npm test || exit 1
     hitkey && br